-My favorite place to book hotels whenever I travel is Booking.com because of their generous cancelation policy.
+My favorite place to book hotels whenever I travel is Booking.com because of their generous cancelation policy and perks for frequent travelers like me.
 Don’t procrastinate though, it’s super common for ALL hotels in Berlin to be booked out during peak season.

 1. Eat a döner – Cheap eats abound in Berlin, and none is more iconic than the verenable döner (okay, this point is arguable, but more on that later).
 Be warned: not all döner is created equal.
 Look for a line and stand in it, or go to the supposed birthplace of the döner, Hasir in Kreuzberg.

 2. Visit the Museum Island – The Germans take their museums very seriously, and there are a ton of great museums located on the Museum Island, right in the center of Berlin.
 You could spend a day or more hopping between them.
 If you REALLY like museums, pick up the three day museum pass.

 3. See the original copy of Nefertiti’s bust at the Neues Museum – Possibly the most tantalizing attractions of the Museum Island.
 Earlier this year, hackers claimed to have covertly 3d scanned it, which was later said to be a hoax.
 Don’t try to take a picture of it, or a grumpy Museum Frau will scold you.